cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 ### TODO

 * Currently, the plugin uploads the files to B2.
 However:
-	* It does not rewrite the image URLs
+	* It does not rewrite URLs
 	* When you delete a file from Media Library, it is not deleted from B2.
  * Extensive documentation & code cleanup
  * Test on ancient versions of WordPress to determine compatibility